obfusk/bigbang.coffee/README.md

 ## TODO
 []: {{{1

-  * more image functions!
+  * more scene and image functions!
   * examples!
-  * specs/docs!
+  * specs!
   * ...

 []: }}}1